Dale Hunter: Washington Capitals

 Hunter played for 12 seasons with the Washington Capitals, serving as team captain from 1994 to 1999.

-In the 1988 Patrick Division Semifinals between the Capitals and Philadelphia Flyers, Hunter scored one of the biggest goal in Caps history.
-That goal was scored on a breakaway at 5:57, beating Ron Hextall and gave Washington the 5–4 win.
+In the 1988 Patrick Division Semifinals between the Capitals and Philadelphia Flyers, Hunter scored one of the biggest goals in Caps history.
+That goal was scored on a breakaway at 5:57 of overtime, beating Ron Hextall and gave Washington the 5–4 win in the deciding game 7.

 During the 1991–92 Washington Capitals season, younger brother Mark briefly joined Hunter with the Capitals, playing seven games with the club.

 In the 1993 Patrick Division Semifinals between the Capitals and New York Islanders, Hunter led his team with seven postseason goals.
 That performance was marred by an illegal and potentially career-ending check on Islanders' star Pierre Turgeon.
 This illegal check occurred after Turgeon had stolen an errant pass of Hunter's and subsequently scored.
 As Turgeon was celebrating, Hunter came up from behind and checked the unaware Turgeon into the boards, leading to a concussion and a separated right shoulder.
 As a result of the incident, Hunter was suspended for the first 21 games of the 1993–94 season as part of new commissioner Gary Bettman's effort to crack down on violent play.

 He played in the 1997 NHL All-Star Game.